 At the cinema festival in Lünen, he was awarded with the prize for the best film score for his compositions of the cinema documentary film “Gerdas Schweigen”.
 His score for the feature “Siegfried” produced by Bernd Eichinger, was preselected for the GERMAN FILM AWARD.

 The feature film “The Butterfly Hunter”, for which he wrote the score, was shown at the “Viennale” and at the “Duisburg Film Week”.
 Since 2016 he is composing the music for the successful Sat.1 series “Einstein”.
+He also composed the music for the SWR series „Labaule und Erben“ which is broadcast in the ARD Mediathek since December 2018 and on SWR television since January 2019.
+With over a million online views, the series is an extraordinary streaming success for ARD.
 The feature film “Zwischen Welten”, for which he composed the score, in 2014 ran in the competition for the Golden Bear at the 64th Berlinale.

 In 2016, the two-parter “Die Dasslers” received the Bernd Burgemeister Television Award at the Filmfest in Munich with his film score.
 For the movie “Rabbi Wolff” he received the prize of the Ecumenical Jury at the Achtung Berlin Filmfestival.
 K. S. Elias composed the film music for the TV series “The Puppeteers” by Rainer Kaufmann, which ran in 2017 at the Munich Film Festival.
 The feature film documentary “Of Fathers and Sons” ran in 2017 at the IDFA in Amsterdam (IDFA Competition for Feature Length Documentary) and is selected for the Sundance – World Cinema Documentary Competition in 2018.